Training Tips and Tricks - Part 1 - "First Things First"

 If your hound is a slowpoke do more short sessions and jackpot when he gets it right.
 He is not thick, slowpokes tend to think more than the speedsters and when they get it they really get it.

-Happy training and next month we will continue on from the above!
+Happy training and check out the next blog which continues on from the above!